jondstone/website/readme.md

 ### Each Folder will contain a sub-project, with more to be added in the future.
 * Cart (This folder contains code I've written for a custom built shopping cart and checkout feature.)
 * ContactForm (Folder contains PHP and JS code for the Contact Form and Validation)
-* SlideshowGallery (Folder contains PHP and JS code to create a smooth fading slideshow on my website)
+* Misc (Folder contains Misc.
+PHP and JS code used throughout my website)

 Starting in late 2018 through early 2019 I completed an overhaul on my website, where I combined two of my older sites (Jon Stone Photography and Forgotten Southeast) into one.
 This website was built and coded entirely by hand, with no templates being used.